Moving to Tokyo

 If you are thinking about moving to Tokyo, cost of living in probably a key consideration.
 Expats commented about the cost of housing:

 "Housing costs are much higher than in the US.
 Housing has around the same cost as New York City, though a little lower.
 A 20 square meter apartment here can cost $600-$1,500 a month depending on the part of the city and distance from public transportation.
-In Texas, apartments can be the same price for triple the space," commented one expat who made the move to Tokyo.
+In Texas, apartments can be the same price for triple the space," remarked one expat who made the move to Tokyo.

-"The cost of housing in Tokyo is generally considered to be high with rents in desirable areas costing around ¥150,000 (approx. US$1,400) to ¥300,000 (approx. US$2,800) per month," remarked one expat in Tokyo, Japan.
+"The cost of housing in Tokyo is generally considered to be high with rents in desirable areas costing around ¥150,000 (approx. US$1,400) to ¥300,000 (approx. US$2,800) per month," explained one expat living in Tokyo, Japan.

 Should I buy or rent a home in Tokyo?